dfki-ric-underactuated-lab/torque_limited_simple_pendulum/software/python/simple_pendulum/simulation/README.md

 #  Simulator #

-The simulator class can simulated and animate the pendulum motion forward in time.
+The simulator class can simulate and animate the pendulum motion forward in time.
+The gym environment can be used for reinforcement learning.

 ## Requirements #

 ## API #

+### The simulator #

 The simulator should by initialized with a plant (here the PendulumPlant) as follows